Associate Professor, Geography and the Environment

 within and between nation-states.

-Politics of climate change adaptation and scalar climate justice –
+Politics of climate change adaptation and climate justice –

 second research interest engages with climate change, socio-ecological impacts,

-and social justice.
+and climate justice.
 This research focuses on the coastal areas of South Asia

 and the US, and explores the ways that climate change adaptation politics play